Ham Radio Emergency Power

 The most economical way to supply power to that charger or any other electrical equipment during a power outage for your ham radio station or your home is to use a

 portable generator of the appropriate wattage for your needs (at least 4000 Watts for starters) and run extension cords into the shack or home to power your equipment.
-A safer system is to have an electrician install a power transfer switch, connected to the shack's main electrical panel.
-Just fire up the generator, run a single extension cord into the transfer switch and power the circuits you need through the main circuit breaker.
+A safer system is to have a certified electrician install a power transfer switch, connected to the shack's main electrical panel.
+Just fire up the generator, run a single extension cord into the transfer switch and power the circuits you need through the main circuit breaker of your home.
 This eliminates the risk of electrical back feed injuring utility workers repairing downed power lines.

 Small portable gasoline-powered electric Generators can provide power for ham radios and station equipment, computers, TVs, small kitchen appliances, lights and other comforts of civilization when you are out roughing it in the woods or in an emergency situation at home.
 If cell and land line phones are out, you won't be!
 If power lines are down, odds are the land line telephone is dead also.